-I printed my photos at 3×4” by putting two on a 4×6 photo and cutting it in half – just the right size for the mini pinwheels!
-I added the caption in Photoshop, but Picmonkey should work as well.
-Just make sure you leave room for the pinwheel not to cover up your caption!
+I printed my photos in 3x4 by putting two on a 4x6 photo and cutting it in half, and they were just the right size for the mini pinwheels!

-The pinwheels are attached to toothpicks, which made me a little worried about school-age kids poking someone.
-I solved this by trimming the sharp point off the toothpick with kitchen scissors, and then running it along a metal file to smooth it out.
+The pinwheels I got were attached to toothpicks, which made me a little worried about school-age kids poking someone.
+I solved this by trimming the sharp point off the toothpick with kitchen scissors and then running it along a metal file to smooth it out.
 Taping the toothpick down on the back will help too.

-Use an exacto knife to carefully cut a quarter inch slit on your picture, right at the top of the cellophane "stick."
-Carefully insert your pinwheel, and add a piece of tape on the back to keep the it in place.
+Then use an exacto knife to carefully cut a quarter-inch slit on your picture, right at the top of the cellophane "stick."
+Carefully insert your pinwheel, and add a piece of tape on the back to keep it in place.

 Pin this idea for later!

-Comment: Which Valentines caption is your favorite?
-I'm partial to “spin me around, my valentine!"
+Comment: Which caption is your favorite?
+I'm partial to "Spin me around, my valentine!"